PYangLab/ClueR/README.md

 CLUE is designed for analyzing time-course phosphoproteomics dataset using kinase-substrate annotation as reference.
 However, it can be applied to time-course microarray dataset as well by replacing the kinase-substrate annotation with gene sets annotation.

 #### Download and install
-The latest release can be downloaded from [here](https://github.com/PengyiYang/ClueR/releases)
+The release version can be downloaded from CRAN [link](http://cran.r-project.org/web/packages/ClueR/) Whereas the latest release of development version can be downloaded from [here](https://github.com/PengyiYang/ClueR/releases)

+1. Install the release version from CRAN with `install.packages("ClueR")`

-You can install the latest development version from github with:
+2. You can also install the latest development version from github with:
 ```r
 devtools::install_github("PengyiYang/ClueR")
 ```